MbinOrg/mbin/CONTRIBUTING.md

 ## Code

-The code code is mainly written in PHP using the Symfony framework with Twig templating and a bit of JavaScript & CSS.
+The code is mainly written in PHP using the Symfony framework with Twig templating and a bit of JavaScript & CSS.

 With an account on [GitHub](https://github.com) you will be able to [fork this repository](https://github.com/MbinOrg/mbin) and `git clone` the repository locally if you wish.

+> _Note_:
-\_Note:\_If you are a contributor with GitHub org rights, you do not need to fork the project, instead you are allowed to use branches.
+> If you are a contributor with GitHub org rights, you do not need to fork the project, instead you are allowed to use branches.

 Always [create a new Pull Request](https://github.com/MbinOrg/mbin/pulls) in GitHub.
 Be sure to avoid regression, see below for more info about the coding style as well as testing.
 All tests in the Pull Request should be green!